First Year Seminar 1111: With and Without Nature

 - Canvas Discussion Posts

-Using Canvas, students will complete five discussion posts, which will address the assigned readings, films, and other materials from the course.
+Using Canvas, students will complete six discussion posts, which will address the One Book, One Prompt, a response to the Destinations Trip to the Denver Art Museum, as well as responses to assigned readings, films, and other materials from the course.
 Your posts should respond to the initial prompt.
 Your audience will be your classmates, and I will assess your posts on their relevance, thoughtfulness, timeliness, and polish.
 Late discussion posts will be accepted up to one week after they are due and will receive up to 50% credit.

-The class will participate in Mount Trashmore, a campus trash audit spearheaded by the DU Center for Sustainability.
-On the day of the event, the class will not meet in our classroom, but at the Mount Trashmore location, where we will participate in the trash audit.
+The class will collaborate with the DU Center for Sustainability and conduct a trash audit for select campus buildings.
+On the day of the event, the class will not meet in our classroom, but at the trash audit location.
+We will complete a training beforehand and then sort and divert a campus building’s waste to landfill, compost, and recycling.
 More details will be provided in class.

 Fundamental to your success in the class, you should plan on attending every class period having completed the day’s work.
 Each student is allowed two absences: no questions asked; no apologies necessary.
 Each additional absence lowers your final grade a half a letter grade (20 points): thus, absence three turns you’re A into an A-, absence four your A- into a B+, and so on.
 Similarly, showing up halfway through the class or leaving halfway through counts as a full absence, not a half attendance.
 Habitual tardiness will hurt your final grade.